rdentato/tst/tutorial/README.md

 ## Data driven tests

 Another feature of `tstsection`s is that they can be executed on a given array of data.
-You define an array named `tstdata` within your `tstcase` andaccess the current data element with `tstcurdata`.
+You define an array named `tstdata` within your `tstcase` and access the current data element with `tstcurdata`.
 For example:

 ``` C